Surveillance is essential to stopping the spread of marine pests in Australia.

 Read the Guidelines for development and validation of assays for marine pests.
 These can help researchers improve molecular detection methods for marine pest surveillance.

 We are helping to develop other visual surveillance methods.
 This includes using Remotely Operated underwater Vehicles (ROVs).
-ROVs are underwater drones operated by a pilot on the surface.
+ROVs are underwater vehicles operated by a pilot on the surface.

 Benefits of ROVs: